bfrymire/gml-circular-menu/README.md

 # circular-menu

-A circular menu that can be used in your game's menus that can easily be expanded upon.
+A circular menu that's easily expanded upon that can be used in your games.

 ## Screenshot